 He shares, “The whole team and I worked together non-stop for several days.
 Sleeping in the office, eating in the office and working in the office.
 And towards the end, our lives changed.
 As per the book, on the final day, we had to pitch the prototype to the target audience, which in our case were HR heads.
 When we presented Amber to the HR leaders, they were bowled over.”

 “It was in these days that the seed of Amber got ready and without even having the final product we had the buy-in of 5 HR Heads.
 That was the moment when we felt that okay we are onto something,” adds Tanmaya.

-In September 2016, Tanmaya took the validated prototype and landed in India’s version of Shark Tank, The Vault show.
+In September 2016, Tanmaya and Varun took the validated prototype and landed in India’s version of Shark Tank, The Vault show.